MicrosoftDocs/dynamics365smb-docs/business-central/finance-posting-groups.md

 ---
 # Set Up Posting Groups

-Posting groups map entities such as customers, vendors, items, resources, and sales and purchase documents to general ledger accounts.
-They save time and help avoid mistakes when you post transactions.
+Posting groups map entities to general ledger accounts.
+Examples of entities are customers, vendors, items, resources, and sales and purchase documents.
+Posting groups save time and help avoid mistakes when you post transactions.
 The transaction values go to the accounts specified in the posting group for that particular entity.
 The only requirement is that you have a chart of accounts.
 For more information, see [Set Up the Chart of Accounts](finance-setup-chart-accounts.md).

 Posting groups are covered under three umbrellas: